With My Love, 2025

 I’m sorry, I whispered, for being so self-centered.
 But… if You could remove it, please.

 Believe it or not—in a minutes there was a poke in the cloud.
-Then light came back.
+Then the Sun came back.

 The Lord your God is in your midst,